John Leo Blair: The Great Depression

-However, the going wasn't always easy.
-In 1927, on some bad advice from Wall Street, New Process Company suffered a disastrous year.
+In 1927 New Process Company suffered a disastrous year.
 In a last-ditch effort, on the very last day of that year, the top six officers pitched in about $100,000 of their own money to stabilize the bottom line.

-John Blair was by now a very good friend and law practice client of Robert H. Jackson, a fellow native of Warren County, PA, and a Jamestown, NY lawyer (who in the 1940s would become Attorney General of the U.S., a U.S. Supreme Court Justice and U.S. Chief Prosecutor at the Nuremberg Trial).
-Jackson introduced him to Franklin D. Roosevelt, whom Jackson had met in Albany, New York, in 1911, when Jackson was a law apprentice.
-Photos and correspondence document the Blair-Jackson friendship that lasted until Jackson's death in 1954.

 John L. Blair continued to pursue his law career while serving as president of his new-found company.
-It was because of his law career that he met and became good friends with Jackson, and through Jackson, Blair met Franklin D. Roosevelt and Henry Morgenthau Jr.
+It was because of his law career that he met and became good friends with Robert H. Jackson, and through Jackson, Blair met Franklin D. Roosevelt and Henry Morgenthau Jr.

-Blair provided Roosevelt with ideas during his run for the presidency, based on what John had learned about selling, and human nature, as he built his million-dollar empire.
+Blair provided Roosevelt with ideas during his run for the presidency.
 Once Roosevelt was elected, John L. Blair was invited to Washington, DC, to confer with Henry Morgenthau Jr. on how the nation's economy could be rescued.
 John Blair and his wife were invited to the White House on at least two occasions to dine with the Roosevelts.
-The invitations and White House parking passes are held in the company archives, along with letters from Morgenthau.

-Morgenthau immediately instituted many of Blair's suggestions and offered him a full-time position at the U.S. Treasury Department.
-Blair declined the offer as his name had already been used on millions of advertisements by then.
-He felt it unethical to become a public servant, when already so well known as a direct marketer across America.
+Morgenthau offered him a full-time position at the U.S. Treasury Department.
+Blair declined the offer as he felt it unethical to become a public servant, when already known as a direct marketer across America.
 For instance, at one point, one in every twenty Americans received advertising mailer from New Process Company, all with John L. Blair's handsome face and signature on them.

-In 1933, New Process Company suffered a devastating fire.
-In the middle of a cold November night, John L. Blair climbed a fireman's ladder with axe in hand to break out upper floor windows so that the water from the fire hoses could reach inside.
-Relying on his strong intestinal fortitude, John Blair had his company up and running again in only ten days.
+In November 1933, New Process Company caught fire.
+John L. Blair climbed a fireman's ladder with axe in hand to break out upper floor windows so that the water from the fire hoses could reach inside.
+The company was up and running again in only ten days.
 He slowly rebuilt his headquarters based on buildings he had seen while on vacation in Prague, Czechoslovakia.